A New Approach for Designing Well-Balanced Schemes for the Shallow Water Equations: A Combination of Conservative and Primitive Formulations: Schemes

 \subsection{Positivity-Preserving}

-In addition to achieve the WB property, it is also great important to preserve the positivity of water depth, as it is not only necessary for physical significance, but also crucial for theoretical analysis and numerical stability.
+In addition to achieving the WB property, it is also crucial to preserve the positivity of water depth.
+This is not only necessary for physical significance, but also essential for theoretical analysis and numerical stability.
 For the proposed schemes, both the cell averages $\{\xbar{h}_\jph\}$ and the point values $\{h_j\}$ should keep positivity.

 As pointed out in \cite{Abgrall_camc}, the proposed schemes is at most linearly stable and not positivity-preserving, with a CFL condition based on the fine grid.
 In order to ensure the positivity of the point values of water depth, we apply the MOOD paradigm which was used in \cite{AT,Abgrall_camc,CDL,Vilar} to switch the numerical schemes to the parachute ones.
 The idea is to work with several schemes ordered from the most accurate/less stable one to the low order/more reliable one, which is a parachute scheme and able to provide solutions fulfilling some criteria.
 These detection criteria are set up according to the computer, physical, and numerical admissibility.
-In all of the numerical examples reported in section \ref{sec3}, we have used the following detection criteria to detect the troubled cells: \begin{enumerate} \item We check if all of the primitive variables are numbers (i.e., not NaN and not Inf).
+In all of the numerical examples reported in \cref{sec3}, we have used the following detection criteria to detect the troubled cells: \begin{enumerate} \item We check if all of the primitive variables are numbers (i.e., not NaN and not Inf).
 If this holds, the criterion is set to .TRUE. and we look for the next criterion, else it is set to .FALSE. and we jump to the next element; \item We check if the water depth is positive.
 If not, we set the criterion to .FALSE. and jump to the next element.
 Otherwise, we set the criterion to .TRUE. and check next criterion. \item We check if the solution is not locally constant in the element $K_\jph$.
 We take $\varepsilon=\dx^3$ and check if